cannatag/ldap3/docs/manual/source/tutorial.rst

     OpenLDAProotDSE
       entryDN:

-Wow, the server let an anonymous user to know a lot about it:
+Wow, this server let an anonymous user to know a lot about it:

 ========================= ================= =============================================
 Supported LDAP Versions   3                 The server supports LDAP v3 only